akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The woman considered.
 "I've got an old speckled hen.
 Been sitting on stones for a week.
 She'll take anything."

-She fetched the hen—a small, fierce-looking thing with feathers the color of autumn leaves—and placed her in a straw-lined basket.
+She fetched the hen—a small, fierce-looking thing with feathers the colour of autumn leaves—and placed her in a straw-lined basket.
 Then, carefully, she added the speckled egg.

 The hen ruffled, settled, and tucked the egg beneath her without complaint.